pablobm/pygame-tutorial/00300-movement/text.md

 We needed to stop to learn loops because we need them to create animations.
 Now that let's go back to the program we were writing with Pygame and try to use this knowledge.

 Let's try step by step.
 Write a program that does the following.
 Each line in the following list is a line of the program.
-Translate each line into a line of the program:
+Translate each line into a line of the program (revisit the previous lessons to remember how to do all this):

 1. Import Pygame into the program
 2. Initialize Pygame
 3. Create a screen window and give it a name
 4. Load an image into memory

-So far, all the above is stuff we have seen already.
-If you can't figure it out, review the previous lessons, looking at the examples we have seen so far.

 When you are done with it, it's time to make the image move.
 To the program we just wrote, we are going to add code to do the following: